WillHTam/swift-rating-app/README.md

 - Reviewed creating a second storyboard scene and table view
 - Displayed dynamic data in a table view
 - Adding assets to the project
+- Created custom table view cell
+- Attached model object to table view controller
+- Added sample data to the model, and used the controller to dynamically fill the table with the model data